Abdul2/phonebook/README.md

   1. Comment on the code
   2. Extend code to cover full db operations
   3. Organise the code into packages
+  4. Code is not DRY. too much repeated error handling